 Although coaches and trainers say one thing, what does the research say?

-One study compared the different effects of static stretching and ballistic stretching in college students around the age of 22.
+A 2008 study compared the different effects of static stretching and ballistic stretching in college students around the age of 22.
 The goal was to see how the two forms of stretching affect the strength and power of the students.
-Prior to the assessment, all participants were screened and deemed “healthy” meaning they had no prior lower extremity injuries.
+Prior to the assessment, all participants were screened and deemed “healthy” meaning they had no prior lower body injuries.

 The “control” for the study was people who did not stretch prior to the tests.
-The study found that both ballistic and static stretching had an adverse effect on power as compared with the control.
+The study found that both ballistic and static stretching had a negative effect on power as compared with the control.
 The control was able to produce more power than any participant who used either stretch in respect to their gender.

 The study also found that there was no difference in quadricep and hamstring torque between participants who used static and ballistic stretching.
-In short: ballistic stretching was just as effective as static stretching.
+In short: Ballistic stretching was similar in power reduction as static stretching.

 Another study looked at how ballistic stretching affects muscle and tendon structure.
 The study compared 48 police cadets that were assigned to either the ballistic stretching group or the control group.
 The ballistic stretching group took a training program five days a week for six weeks before entering the police academy.